KenKundert/quantiphy/README.rst

 .. code-block:: python

    #!/bin/env python3
-   # runs du and sorts the output, suppressing any error messages
+   # runs du and sorts the output while suppressing any error messages from du

    from quantiphy import Quantity from inform import os_error